martypowell/gatsby-martypowell/content/posts/2020-03-18--My-First-Post.md

 Much to my liking there is was a variables file located at `src\assets\scss` which contained a variable called `$typographic-font-family`.
 I was able to add the font I wanted to be the default as the value for this variable.
 I noticed that there was not heading variable available, so I created on based on my heading font, and adjusted the `src\assets\scss\base\_generic.scss` to use that variable for headings instead of the default.

-That was it, font's updated.
+That was it, fonts updated.